fpem123/pre-processor/README.md

     emoji_to_text: Change emojis to text.
 No additional value required.

-    lemmatizer: Turns all words into basic form. (is -> be, bats -> bat).
+    lemmatizer: Turns all words into basic form(is -> be, bats -> bat).
+But, Very slow option.
 No additional value required.

     html_tag_remover: Remove the html tag.
 No additional value required.